-Looking for a New Chevrolet Colorado in your area?
+Looking for a Used Colorado in your area?

 2015 Chevrolet Colorado Test Drive Review

-The reborn Chevrolet Colorado offers plenty of truck utility, the comfort of a car and a generous helping of modern features and technology without a mind-spinning range of features and options or price tag.
+The reborn Chevrolet Colorado offers plenty of truck utility, the comfort of a car and plenty of modern features and technology without a mind-spinning range of features and options or price tag.